Painter of the Bible

 Frequently asked questions

-Why did Bernardo Strozzi paint Bible scenes?
+Why did Bernardo Strozzi paint scenes from the Bible?

-What influenced Bernardo Strozzi's art?
+What inspired Bernardo Strozzi's religious art?

 Further reading